IzaacMammadov/docs.urbit.org/content/courses/hoon-school/D-gates.md

 start to use them actively during this lesson.
 You can find other irregular forms in the [irregular forms reference](/language/hoon/reference/irregular).
+(Note that the sugar syntax used above is actually for the `%+` {% tooltip label="cenlus" href="/language/hoon/reference/rune/cen#-cenlus" /%} rune.
+It is the same as the `%-` cenhep rune except you pass the elements of the input cell as children in the rune expression.)

 ### Exercise:  Converting Between Forms

-Convert each of the following irregular forms into the correct regular runic syntax.
+Convert each of the following irregular forms into the correct regular runic syntax:

 1. `(add 1 2)`
 2. `` `@ub`16 ``
 3. `[%lorem %ipsum]`
 4. `[%lorem %ipsum %dolor]` (can do two ways)

-Convert each of the following regular forms into the correct irregular syntax.
+Convert each of the following regular forms into the correct irregular syntax:

 1. `:-  %lemon  %jello`
 2. `^-  @p  ^-  @  256`